 The Critical Skills Employment permit holder must attend the registration appointment with their spouse/partner and must bring a copy of the CSEP.

 We understand that from the 1st of April 2019, a new preclearance procedure will be introduced by the Irish Naturalisation and Immigration Service which will apply to visa and non-visa required spouses and partners of CSEP holders.
 Sinnott Solicitors will publish further information on this procedure as soon as details are announced.

 It is important to note that the Stamp 1 permission is granted to spouses and partners of holders of Critical Skills Employment permits only.
 It does not extend to the other categories of employment permits.

-The Immigration team at Sinnott Solicitors are specialists in Employment Permit applications.
-If you have any queries on the Employment Permit process or any matters raised in this article, do not hesitate to contact our Immigration Department today on 0035314062862 or [email protected]
+The Immigration Department of Sinnott Solicitors has extensive experience in dealing with all categories of Employment Permit Applications and related immigration permissions.
+If you have any queries on the employment permit process or any matters raised in this article, do not hesitate to contact our immigration team today on 0035314062862 or email@example.com.